samjones00/docs/docs/_releases/index.md

 The primary difference between the .NET Core and .NET Framework project templates is how ServiceStack's `AppHost` is initialized, in ASP.NET it's done in `Global.asax` whilst for .NET Core it's registered in .NET Core's pipeline as standard.
 The `.csproj` are also different with .NET Core using MSBuild's new and minimal human-friendly format and the ASP.NET Framework templates continuing to use VS.NET's classic project format for compatibility with older VS .NET versions.

 v5 includes **11 new .NET Core 2.0 project templates** for each of ServiceStack's most popular starting templates.
-Each .NET Core 2.0 template has an equivalent .NET Framework template except for [ServiceStack's Templates WebApp](http://templates.servicestack.net/docs/web-apps) which is itslef a pre-built .NET Core 2.0 App that lets you develop Web Applications and HTTP APIs on-the-fly without any compilation.
+Each .NET Core 2.0 template has an equivalent .NET Framework template except for [ServiceStack's Sharp Apps](https://sharpscript.net/docs/sharp-apps) which is itself a pre-built .NET Core 2.0 App that lets you develop Web Applications and HTTP APIs on-the-fly without any compilation.

 All .NET Core 2.0 Templates can be developed using your preferred choice of either VS Code, VS.NET or JetBrains Project Rider on your preferred Desktop OS.
 Given the diverse ecosystem used to develop .NET Core Applications, the new Project Templates are being maintained on GitHub and made available via our new [dotnet-new](http://docs.servicestack.net/dotnet-new) command-line utility, installable from npm with: